 3. Between Seattle and Vancouver, BC, 137 miles

-About Cascadia High-Speed Rail
+About Cascadia High Speed Rail Company

 CHSR, LLC company has developed a plan that is an advanced example of how high-speed rail corridors can be designed.
 Our strategy for the Pacific Northwest CHSR corridor is to plan and build CHSR using private and public investment to fund pre‑fabricated/gantry construction methods that are the fastest and most economical means of bringing the USA rail system into the 21st century.

 The CHSR corridor will appeal to multiple users in the I-5 corridor, with a population of 8.5 million people.
 With e-commerce increasing product delivery by 15% per year, parcel delivery companies can help finance the corridor’s development and other CHSR projects.
-The combination of state and private financing can enable a stronger case for federal funding.
+The combination of state and private financing can enable a stronger case for securing federal funding.